Blogs › Winter Economy Plan

-Chancellor Rishi Sunak’s announced today new measures to help support and protect viable jobs.
+Chancellor Rishi Sunak's announced his Winter Economy Plan today outlining new measures to help support and protect viable jobs.
 All the details are still to be released so we will give you a brief overview of the main bits.

 Job Support Scheme